leonframework/framework/leon-docs/core/java_interop.rst

 Serializing JSON to Java objects
 --------------------------------

-The serialization of JavaScript to Java is triggered automatically when a method of an Java object is called from JavaScript.
+The serialization of JavaScript to Java is triggered automatically when a method of a Java object is called from JavaScript.
 More precisely, the provided arguments are converted.
 For instance, you can call a Java method which expects some kind of POJO as its argument from JavaScript.
 Leon tries to build that object from the supplied JavaScript object.

+The serialization can also be triggered manually by calling the method ``asJavaObject(clazz)`` where ``clazz`` is the desired target type.
+This method is available on all JavaScript objects.

 The following conversions are supported: